Antoinebr/hs-partner-app/README.md

 # deploy

-connct to : sshOvh2

 - send everything to GitHub

-On the server :
+On the server ovh3 :

 ```
 Make update